Vasanth2801/Intern-Week-2-/README.md

 * Now i have opened the animation window and created a new animation folder and added the created the animations in that folder
 * Now also i have a new window animator which handles the movement of the animations we are creating
 * Have created the animation transitions between each animations in the animator window
+* Have created a new script and attached it to the player and when player moves or jumps the corresponding animation is playing
+* have created a another script for the enemy and make it follow the player from the start
+* So for enemy we have to make it follow the enemy with flying aniamtions

 FeaturesImplemented:
 * Created  animations using the image sprites
 * Added the animation transtions between each animations
+* Added the player animations for player moving and jumping
+* Added the enmy animations for player chasing the enemy